Kongola Constituency: Politics

 In the 2004 regional election, SWAPO candidate Muneti Moffat Sileze received 955 of the 2,147 votes cast and became councillor.

 In the 2015 regional election, David Siyayo Muluti (SWAPO) won with 1,227 votes, followed by Justings Musupi Kutembeka (RDP) with 495 votes.

 As of 2020, the constituency had 5,565 registered voters.
-The 2020 regional election was won by Bennety Likulela Busihu, an independent candidate, who received 1,236 votes and serves as the Kongola Constituency Councillor.
-SWAPO's Muluti came second with 538 votes, followed by Albius Silwabubi Walubita (PDM) with 384 votes and Adams Manyando (IPC) with 333 votes.
+The 2020 regional election was won by Bennety Likulela Busihu, an independent candidate, who received 1,236 votes and became councillor.
+SWAPO's Muluti came second with 538 votes, followed by Albius Silwabubi Walubita of the Popular Democratic Movement (PDM) with 384 votes and Adams Manyando of the Independent Patriots for Change (IPC, an opposition party formed in August 2020) with 333 votes.